 Register!
 If you haven’t already, make sure you are registered, or your existing voter registration is up-to-date with your current address and personal information.
 You can update this info online at www.voter.votewa.gov or in-person at any voting center.
-The deadline for online registration is October 26th; you can register in-person up until Election Day.
+The deadline for online registration is October 25th; you can register in-person up until Election Day.

 Just a few small steps to making a huge difference.
 In the meantime, identify the issues that are important to you, and don’t be afraid to pursue a respectful and honest two-way dialogue about your opinions.
-Topics such as race, immigration, climate change, gun control, and mental health are all important to consider this November and beyond, no matter your stance.
+Topics such as race, immigration, the pandemic, climate change, gun control, and mental health are all important to consider this November and beyond, no matter your stance.